anand-swaroop-git/flask_k8s/README.md

 > **Prerequisite:** Docker, Minikube and Kubernetes should be installed.

-- minikube start --driver=hyperkit
+- `minikube start --driver=hyperkit`
+- `minikube addons enable ingress`
-- minikube addons enable ingress
+- `minikube addons list` - To make sure that the ingress addon has been enabled.
 - To run, just clone the repo, browse inside flask_k8s and run `kubectl apply -f ./k8s`.
 - Find your minikube ip by typing the command `minikube ip` and then access that IP in the browser.
 - You will not need to build the images since the images are being pulled from Dockerhub.